emacsmirror/turtles/docs/source/reference.rst

       description of the :faces argument on
       :ref:`turtles-with-grab-buffer <grab>` for details.

-:code:`(turtles-grab-window win &optional grab-faces margin)` : function
+(turtles-grab-window win &optional grab-faces margin) : function
       This function puts the content of WIN into the current buffer and puts the point at the position where the cursor is.